jiamingluuu/notes/distributed-system/Raft Consensus Algorithm.md

 - Each server's state machine maintain a _session_ for each client.
 - The session tracks the latest serial number processed for the client, along with associate response.
 - If a server receives a command whose serial number has already been executed it is respond immediately without re-executing the request.
-> _Linearizable Semantics_:each operation appears execute instantaneously, exactly once, at some point between its invocation and its response.
+> _Linearizable Semantics_: each operation appears execute instantaneously, exactly once, at some point between its invocation and its response.
 ### Issues on the provided implementation
 **Issue 1:** Session expiration
 Because disk resource is limited, we cannot keep track of the session data forever, a timeout for session expiration is needed.